MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_keyboardaccelerators.md

 </StackPanel>
 ```

 In this example, we specify keyboard accelerators for a set of MenuFlyoutItem and ToggleMenuFlyoutItem objects.
-The keyboard acclerator is displayed in the control's flyout.
+The keyboard accelerator is displayed in the control's flyout.

 ```xaml
 <AppBarButton AccessKey="R" Icon="Refresh" Label="Refresh" IsAccessKeyScope="True">